Born: October 3, 1959

 Rich Fellers is among the most decorated riders competing on the West Coast circuit.
 He currently stands among the top all-time money winners at Spruce Meadows.
 Fellers' riding career began at the age of 11 when he was given a two-year-old Appaloosa for his birthday.
 The pair quickly grew close with the help of Fellers’ mother and local riding instructors.
 The short, stocky horse had a talent for jumping, and the pair eventually became winners from the West Coast U.S. Grand Prix circuit to Spruce Meadows in Canada.

 In 2008, aboard Flexible, Fellers won three of the four FEI World Cup qualifiers at HITS Thermal.
 They were second at the 2008 Rolex/FEI World Cup Final, surprising many outside the U.S., who had never seen Flexible jump.
-Flexible was one of the USEF’s Horses of Honor in 2008, both for his remarkable achievement in the ring, but also because he came back from numerous career-threatening injuries.
-Not only did he prove he was back in 2008, he proved he was better than ever.
+Flexible was one of the USEF’s Horses of Honor in 2008, both for his remarkable achievement in the ring and his miraculous recovery from numerous career-threatening injuries.

 Fellers and Flexible returned for a repeat performance at the 2009 Rolex/FEI World Cup Final.
-Earlier in the year, the pair won the $25,000 HITS Grand Prix at Thermal in March.
-In the latter half of 2009, Flexible refused to give up the limelight.
-He and Fellers picked up numerous wins including at Spruce Meadows, the Warsteiner FEI World Cup qualifier and the Sacramento Grand Prix.
+Earlier in the year, the pair won the $25,000 HITS Grand Prix at HITS Thermal in March.
+In the latter half of 2009, he and Fellers picked up numerous wins including at Spruce Meadows, the Warsteiner FEI World Cup qualifier, and the Sacramento Grand Prix.

 Fellers met and married his wife, Shelley, in 1987 while operating a show jumping stable in Southern California.
 In 1989, the couple moved north to Oregon to train privately for Harry and Mollie Chapman.
 The private job and quieter lifestyle of Oregon allowed the Fellers’ to start a family.
 Son Christopher was born in 1991 and daughter Savannah in 1994.